-Collective trust fund: The Morley Stable Value Fund is valued at the NAV of shares held by the Plan based on the fair value of its underlying assets reported in the fund's audited financial statements.
+Collective trust fund: Valued at the NAV of shares held by the Plan based on the fair value of its underlying assets reported in the fund's audited financial statements.
 The NAV is used as a practical expedient to estimate fair value.
 This practical expedient would not be used if it was determined to be probable that the funds will sell the underlying investments for an amount different from the reported NAV.
 Participant transactions (purchases and sales) may occur daily.
 If the Plan initiates a full redemption of the collective trust, the issuer reserves the right to require 12 months' notification in order to ensure that securities liquidations will be carried out in an orderly business manner.